Claudio Guillén

-Claudio Guillén Cahen (2 September 1924 in Paris – 27 January 2007 in Madrid), known as Claudio Guillén, was a Spanish writer and literary scholar.
+Claudio Guillén Cahen (2 September 1924 in Paris – 27 January 2007 in Madrid) was a Spanish writer and literary scholar.

 Early life and education

 Claudio Guillén was born in Paris in 1924.
 His father was the poet Jorge Guillén, a prominent poet of the Generation of '27 and a scholar and literary critic as well.
 His mother was Germaine Cahen, Jorge Guillén's first wife.
 At the age of fifteen, after the Spanish Civil War, he and his family were forced into exile in the USA.
 He studied in Seville, Paris and the USA, where he attended Williams College.
 He was a volunteer during World War II on the side of De Gaulle.
 Among his instructors, there were some Spanish republican intellectuals: Francisco García Lorca (brother of Federico García Lorca, who dedicated his poem "Of the Dark Doves" to Guillén), José Ferrater Mora and Joaquín Casalduero.
 He studied also with Werner Wilhelm, Amado Alonso and read comprehensively the works of Harry Levin.
 He obtained his PhD degree from Harvard in 1953 and he specialized in comparative literature.